Employee Travel Expense and Reimbursement

 - Fiscal year-end (June 30) deadlines may be shorter than 45 days.

-- KCTCS year-end processing deadlines are distributed well in advance to all departments by the office of the KCTCS System Director of Business Services.
+- KCTCS year-end processing deadlines are distributed well in advance to all departments by the office of the KCTCS Assistant Vice President of Business Services/COO.

 Mileage is not reimbursed for commuting between the employee’s home and primary work location.